elianiva/elianiva.github.io/src/blogs/modularize-your-vim-config/index.md

 ```

 ### Using vim runtime
-Previously, I was using the `source` command but that's not very effective according to [this article](https://vimways.org/2018/from-vimrc-to-vim/).
+Previously, I was using the `source` command but that's not very effective according to [this article](https://vimways.org/2018/from-vimrc-to-vim/) and [this comment](https://www.reddit.com/r/vim/comments/faq97u/modularize_your_vim_config/fizrh23?utm_source=share&utm_medium=web2x).
 This method uses what's called a `$VIMRUNTIME` path.
 To check your path, just run `:set runtime?` on Normal mode.

 Let's make use of `after/plugin/` directory inside of our `$VIMRUNTIME` which in my case is `~/.config/nvim/`.
 This directory is automatically loaded by Vim so you'll only need to load your plugins list if you're using package manager like I do.